This lesson is still being designed and assembled (Pre-Alpha version)

 The official timetable for this training event is on the Indico site.

-Notes on changes in the May 2023 version
+Notes on changes in the 2023/2024 versions

 The past few months have seen significant changes in how DUNE (as well as other FNAL experiments) submits jobs and interacts with storage elements.
 While every effort was made to preserve backward compatibility a few things will be slightly different (and some are easier!) than what’s been shown at previous versions.
 Therefore even if you’ve attended this tutorial multiple times in past and know the difference between copying and streaming, tokens vs. proxies, and know your schedds from your shadows, you are encouraged to attend this session.
 Here is a partial list of significant changes: